-Majungasaurus, "Mahajunga lizard", lived in Madagascar at the end of the reign of the dinosaurs, from ~70 mya right up to the very end 66 mya.
+Majungasaurus, "Mahajunga lizard," lived in Madagascar at the end of the dinosaurs' reign, from ~70 mya right up to the very end 66 mya.

 Like most early-named dinosaurs, its naming history is, uh, complicated.
 Though not as bad as others, this animal, based on 2 teeth, two backbones (sacral, caudal), and a hand claw [photo 2] were originally dubbed Megalosaurus crenatissimus "mega lizard notched most" thanks to having serrations on the front and back of its teeth, in 1896 by Depéret.